 |Before a PST test, be sure you are in good health, injury-free, rested and hydrated.|

-The objective of the PST Test is to identify the average watts one can sustain in a 2-minute effort with a steady cadence at a Rating of Perceived Effort (RPE) between 7 and 8 on a scale of 1-10.
+The objective of the PST Test is to identify the average watts you can sustain in a 2-minute effort with a steady cadence at a Rating of Perceived Effort (RPE) between 7 and 8 on a scale of 1-10.
 To get there, you conduct a ramp test, starting at a very low workload and progressively increasing effort by adding resistance at ramped stages.

-1. Have the riders warm up at an easy pace, shifting through different resistance loads and incorporating a few 10-20 second hard efforts.
+1. Warm up at an easy pace, shifting through different resistance loads and incorporating a few 10-20 second hard efforts.
 Also include some transitions in and out of the saddle.
-When the test begins, riders will stay seated in the saddle.
+When the test begins, you will stay seated in the saddle.

-2. At the end of the warm-up, cue the group to dial in light resistance and find a cadence between 60-110 RPM that they want to maintain throughout the entire test.
+2. At the end of the warm-up, dial in light resistance and find a cadence between 60-110 RPM that you want to maintain throughout the entire test.

-Ramp 1: RPE= 1 (Easy) for 2 minutes.
-From this point forward, each time you start a new ramp, you will cue your riders to keep the cadence steady, but add a little resistance to increase average power by 5-30 watts to reach the next level on the RPE scale.
+Ramp 1: RPE = 1 (Easy) for 2 minutes.
+From this point forward, each time you start a new ramp, keep the cadence steady, but add a little resistance to reach the next level on the RPE scale.